Voter ID at Elections

 If you do not have photo ID

 If you don’t already have an accepted form of photo ID you can apply for a free voter ID document, known as a Voter Authority Certificate.
 You can apply for this online at the Voter Authority Certificate Service or contact Electoral Services for a paper application form.
+You do not have to wait until an election is called - you can apply at anytime.

 Postal and proxy voters